plackyhacker/plackyhacker.github.io/walkthrough/reaper2.md

 }
 ```

 This gives us a Kernel base address with which to defeat **kASRL**.

+**Note:** Because our initial shell is running in **Low Integrity** we cannot use Win32 APIs to disclose the base address of the Kernel.

 ### Arbitrary Code Execution Bug